 Scalable Automation: We get automated scaling support with AWS OpsWorks Stacks.
 Each new instance in AWS can read configuration from OpsWorks.
 It can even respond to system events in the same way as other instances do.

 Dashboard: We can create dashboards in OpsWorks to display the status of all the stacks in AWS.

 Configuration as Code: AWS OpsWorks Stacks are built on the principle of “Configuration as Code”.
 We can define and maintain configurations like application source code.
-Same configuration can be replicated on multiple servers and environments.
+The same configuration can be replicated on multiple servers and environments.

 Application Support: OpsQorks supports almost all kinds of applications.
 So it is universal in nature.

 13. How does CloudFormation work in AWS?

 Answer: AWS CloudFormation is used for deploying AWS resources.